Lake George Boating Rules & Regulations

 - Powerboats in Classes A and I must carry a fire extinguisher, navigation lights by its length, a horn or whistle that is audible from a distance of at least a half mile, distress signals such as flares, an anchor of sufficient strength and a line of sufficient length.

 - Boating under the influence of alcohol and consuming it on board is dangerous, illegal, and strictly enforced.
+However, passengers may consume alcoholic beverages on private boats on the lake.

 - Clean the boat onshore to prevent "aquatic exotics" and other invasive species from overpopulating the lake.
 (See boat inspection policies above)